KianMun-oracle/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 2. Connect to your instance using SSH.

 3. Navigate to the directory containing the agent installer files using the cd command.
 There is a `README.txt` in the folder.
-Read the `README.txt` for more details on installing the Managment Agent.
+Read the `README.txt` for more details on installing the Management Agent.

 4. There is a `installJMSAgent.sh` shell script in the folder.
 Run the shell script using the following command.